lrc-se/aoc-2020/README.md

 ~~Part 2 uses a caching strategy similar to day 10, but Chrome's memory handling went haywire when I used a plain object, so I had to resort to a `Map` which appears to be almost twice as slow in Firefox.
 Bah.~~
 *__Update:__ Changed the cache to use a pre-allocated typed array instead, which was considerably faster.*
 Since we're still in single-threaded mode the UI will freeze when computing part 2, so I've split the examples into sub buttons there and moved some code into the component.
-Performance varies greatly between browsers, but count on several seconds at the least.
+Performance varies between browsers.

 ### Day 16